mialkin/docs/databases/query-optimization-and-execution-plans.md

 If you practice "thinking like a database" long enough, it will become a natural way of thinking, and you will be able to write queries correctly right away, often without the need for future optimization.

 Writing a database query is different from writing application code using imperative languages.
 SQL is a declarative language, which means that we specify the desired outcome, but do not specify an execution path.
-Since two queries yielding the same result may be executed differently, utilizing different resources and taking a different amount of time, optimization and “thinking like a database” are core parts of SQL development.
+Since two queries yielding the same result may be executed differently, utilizing different resources and taking a different amount of time, optimization and "thinking like a database" are core parts of SQL development.

 ## Postgres Air database